cawfree/rippleware/README.md

 ### 2. Routing

 You can make multiple calls to `handle` within a single middleware; these define the different operations that can be performed based upon the shape of the input data.
+Since each handler is compared against in the order they were defined, care should be taken to ensure that multiple handler allocations should use increasingly generalized checkers.

 ```javascript
 import compose from 'rippleware';